pierrediedhiou/cybersecurity-journey/glossary.md

 where the victim is tricked into downloading and running a malicious file, often disguised as a legitimate document or software update
+- **Mitigation** — A cybersecurity concept involving actions taken to stop or limit damage from threats before or after they occur
 ## N
 - **NAT** — Network Address Translation, maps private IPs to a public IP
 - **Nmap** — Network scanning tool used to discover open ports and services